ChocPanda/aws-middleware-js/README.md

 #### Middlewares

-The value added by the middlewares is that they encapsulate a composable, configurable API for isolating and your wrapping business logic in common boiler plate that would otherwise be cluttering your code base. e.g.
+The value of using the middlewares is that they encapsulate a composable, configurable API for isolating and your wrapping business logic in common boiler plate that would otherwise be cluttering your code base.

 ```javascript
 const lambda = require('aws-middleware-js');